cobwebch/external_import/Documentation/Developer/Hooks/Index.rst

 ^^^^^

 The external import process contains many hooks for improved flexibility.
 They are described below.
+When running in :ref:`preview mode <user-backend-module-synchronizable-preview>` some hooks are not called.

 .. note::